Skip to main content ↓

 5. Conversion rates through your pipeline

-This is a big one.
+This sales metric is a big one.
 One of the most reliable ways to refine your sales process is to look at the conversion rates in every stage of your pipeline.
 You’ll want to know how many leads advance through each stage and the average time spent in that stage:

 Nutshell funnel report to show the sales metric conversion rates through your pipeline